-As the days pass by, though there is an expected date announced by your doctor, surprises are also things to leave a room about.
-Expecting families must know what to prepare before and after the baby is born.
+As the days pass by, although there is an expected date announced by your doctor, surprises are also likely.
+Expecting families must know what to prepare for, both before and after the baby is born.

-Postpartum care is considered as a standard service suggested by doctors to new mothers.
+Postpartum care guidance is considered as a standard service provided by doctors to new mothers.

-Most hospitals are affiliated with “산후조리원”[sanhoochooriwon] also known as Postpartum care facilities which are usually located right next to the hospitals while private lying in clinics offer to provide these services directly.
+Most hospitals are affiliated with 산후조리원[sanhoochooriwon] also known as Postpartum care facilities which are usually located right next to the hospitals while private clinics offer to provide these services directly.

-But since the amount of fee involved in these services is quite high, many new mothers choose to stay with their biological families during the recuperating period or in some cases, mother in law comes over to assist the new mom take good care of the newborn baby.
+But since the fees involved in these services are quite high, many new mothers choose to stay with their biological families during the recuperating period or in some cases, the mother-in-law comes over to help the new mom take good care of the newborn baby.

 |조기 출산||Jogi choolsan||Early childbirth|

 |양수 터지다||Yangsoo teojida||water breaking|